News

 November 13th, 2014 update:

-'t do any good to have an update ready, but not be able to upload it.
+It doesn't do any good to have an update ready, but not be able to upload it.

 After returning from my NYC trip at the end of October, things were rather hectic for the next few weeks.
 Enough so that I didn't pay close enough attention to a few things and ended up falling ill a few days ago - on November 13th, as it happens.